-However, what is not reflected in the modeling are the costs of implementing a new system: staff training and education costs, software updates, policy and procedure changes, vendor contract revisions, etc..
-While these costs are substantial and argue for additional funding in the new methodology, at least initially, instead of for budget neutrality, violating budget neutrality would require Congressional approval, something CMS is trying to avoid.
+However, what is not reflected in the modeling are the costs of implementing a new system: staff training and education costs, software updates, policy and procedure changes, vendor contract revisions, etc. We have made this case in our previous comments and will do so again.
+These costs are substantial and argue for additional funding in the new methodology, at least initially, instead of for budget neutrality.
+The challenge is that violating budget neutrality would require Congressional approval and CMS is trying to effectuate this change administratively.